Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Type of remedyAdvantageDisadvantage

-Re-applyA fresh application gives the opportunity for correcting reasons for error, e.g., documents not submittedAdditional cost of having to pay for a new application
+Re-applyA fresh application gives the opportunity to correct reasons for error, e.g., documents not submitted.

-Appeal on human rights groundsNot expensive, not likely to have to pay legal costs of the other party, can be a quicker option, sometimes can submit new evidenceThe judge makes factual findings and makes a decision about the case
+Appeal on human rights groundsNot expensive, not likely to have to pay legal costs of the other party, can be a quicker option, sometimes can submit new evidenceThe judge makes factual findings and decides the case

-Judicial reviewCan be expensive, risk of having to pay legal fees of the other party, entire process can be lengthyNo new evidence can be submitted, costs of the other party can be recovered if successful, other party may reverse their decision
+Judicial reviewIt can be expensive, and there is a risk of having to pay the other party’s legal fees.
+The entire process can be lengthy.No new evidence can be submitted.
+Costs of the other party can be recovered if successful, and the other party may reverse their decision

 Every immigration case is different, and it is recommended that you work with an immigration adviser to ensure that your case is given the appropriate attention, and all your circumstances considered.